flybywiresim/docs/docs/fbw-a32nx/feature-guides/gsxintegration/index.md

 ---
 title: GSX Integration - Overview
-description: A guide to the GSX Integration provided in the development version.
+description: A guide to the GSX Integration provided in the A32NX.
 ---

 <link rel="stylesheet" href="../../../../stylesheets/efb-interactive.css">